veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/tls.md

 {{< /hint >}}

 {{< hint warning >}}
 For this guide, we're running the Controller & Registry locally, so we use 127.0.0.1.
-Update this depending on where you have things hosted
+If you're running the registry on a different IP, and especially in your certs only allow specific IPs, you'll need to set ANKA_REGISTRY_LISTEN_ADDRESS to the `IP:PORT` vs the default `:PORT`.
 {{< /hint >}}

 If you do not have TLS certificates for your Controller & Registry from a signed source, you can create them using your own CA: